 Sustainable Community Demonstration Project Community Development Block Grant (CDBG) funding is available to local governments through a competitive basis.
-The Sustainable Community Demonstration Project category provides grants to communities for a variety of projects and activities demonstrating comprehensive innovative approaches to support community sustainability.
+The Sustainable Community Demonstration Project category provides grants to communities for green infrastructure based stormwater projects and for a variety of projects and activities demonstrating comprehensive innovative approaches to support community sustainability.
 To date the program has funded a demonstration district geothermal project in a community downtown and a demonstration streetscape project that integrated green infrastructure best management practices for stormwater, combined with LED street lights and a building façade master plan.

 Prior to submitting an application on IowaGrants.gov you MUST contact either the Sustainable Community Demonstration Project Manager Jeff.Geerts@iowaeda.com 515.348.6211 or the Community Investments Team Leader Nichole.Hansen@iowaeda.com 515.348.6215.

 All incorporated cities and counties in the state of Iowa, except those designated as HUD entitlement areas, are eligible to apply for and receive funds under this program.
 The law authorizing the CDBG program for States can be found under Title I, Section 105, of the Housing and Community Development Act of 1974, as amended, HUD’s administrative regulation can be found under 24 CFR 570, subpart I: State Community Development Block Grant Program, and Iowa’s Administrative Code can be found at Iowa Economic Development Authority , Chapter 23 Iowa Community Development Block Grant Program.

 All eligible applicants compete with other cities eligible for funding under this program.
 The maximum grant award is $500,000.
 Communities with populations less than 300 are limited to $1,000 per capita, those with populations between 300 and 999 may receive up to $300,000, and those with populations of 1,000 or greater may receive the maximum award.